 Now, two things worried me immediately.
 First, I was worried that his friend only forwarded the first half of what I wrote about his book; and the first half only talks about how hesitant I was to read the book because I thought it would be a book that traded off the Navy SEALs name.
 Second, I was worried about the fact that he is actually a Navy SEAL.
 I was suddenly consumed with visions of this operator showing up at my home and throat punching me when I opened the door.

 I replied back to him after a few days of worrying and explained that I hoped whoever forwarded him my words had included the part where I spoke about how much l liked the book; about how surprised I was at how great it is.
 He was very cool about it, and said he had read all of what I wrote.
 I couldn't help myself and took the opportunity to ask him what he would recommend for leadership reading.
-He took some time to type something up and sent me back a list of a few books (which I bought solely on his recommendation.)
+He took some time to type something up and sent me back a list of a few books (three of which I had already read, and a couple of which I bought solely on his recommendation.)
 Then I replied and thanked him for taking the time.
 And that was it until a few months later.

 I figured I might get a signed copy of the book.
-But in a package that looks a little like it has been around the world (it had) I get what you see in the pictures below with a handwritten note.
-It's called a "Rungu" and the note reads:
+But in a package that looked a little like it had been around the world (it had) I received what you see in the pictures below with a handwritten note.
+It's called a "Rungu" and the note read:

 "Bill - I was talking to a local boss about your challenges.
 He recommended this, a 'rungu.'
 A Swahili club used for tribal raids, mostly for cattle or vengeance, and he went off and brought this back.
 Enjoy, Jon Cannon."

 Words really fail me trying to describe just how flattered I am that this Navy SEAL Lt.
 Commander author took time to have this made and then shipped it around the world.
 I don't know what I did to deserve it, but the honor is not lost on me.
 It's really one of the coolest gifts I've ever received.